-It is a common practice for employers to enter into agreements with their employees to start an employer-employee relationship – and this is true for everyone from tree service providers to a airdrie dentist.
+It is a common practice for employers to enter into agreements with their employees to start an employer-employee relationship – and this is true for everyone from tree service providers to a mobile dent repair service.
 The agreements are usually made in writing by the employer by incorporating conditions, which the employer and the employee mutually agree upon at the beginning as a standard form or terms negotiated between the parties.
 Surprisingly, many employers make verbal agreements with employees and do not finalize employment conditions in writing.

 Over time, a company’s operations and employee responsibilities may change, but these changes are not incorporated into verbal or written contracts.
 This often leaves employers and employees exposed to uncertainty and potentially legal exposure.

 Written contracts allow the terms of employment to be clear and unambiguous to ensure that both parties know and understand their responsibilities, duties and obligations under the agreement from the start of employment until it is changed or terminated.
 These contracts are known as common law work contracts.

 Contract of common law and conventions in the workplace

 Common law work contracts are not “industrial instruments” in contrast to the Australian Workplace Agreements (AWA), rewards and theoretical agreements that preserve state rewards (NAPSA).